Is There a Dimmer Outlook Ahead for Chembio Diagnostics Inc. (CEMI)?

-Chembio Diagnostics Inc. (NASDAQ:CEMI) went down by -16.26% from its latest closing price compared to the recent 1-year high of $8.75.
-The company’s stock price has collected -20.77% of loss in the last five trading sessions.
-Press Release reported 1 hour ago that Chembio Diagnostics Receives $28.3 Million Purchase Order from Bio-Manguinhos for DPP SARS-CoV-2 Antigen Tests in Brazil
+Chembio Diagnostics Inc. (NASDAQ:CEMI) went down by -29.00% from its latest closing price compared to the recent 1-year high of $8.75.
+The company’s stock price has collected 26.97% of gains in the last five trading sessions.
+Press Release reported on 07/23/21 that Thinking about buying stock in TAL Education, Chembio Diagnostics, AzurRx BioPharma, Summit Wireless Technologies, or General Electric?

 >> 7 Top Picks for the Post-Pandemic Economy <<